 The performance of a website depends not only on the bandwidth of a web host but also on the number of virtual domains hosted on a given server.
 The more domains hosted by a server results in less time allocated for servicing your website as a single server resource is shared by many domains.
 A web host may service as many as 500 domains on a physical server, depending on the type of server being used.
 It is hard to tell how many domains are shared, but if your website suffers from performance it's likely that the server resources are shared by too many virtual hosts.

 Many web hosts claim to offer 24x7 technical support, but the statement is subject to interpretation.
 Does 24x7 support mean a live person available to answer the 800 number, or does it mean responding to an online trouble ticket within 24 hours?
 Depending on the type of plan you purchase and the cost of services provided, your expectations may vary.
 Generally, the response time should be less than 1 to 4 hours.

 3. Features and Prices

-It is easy to get blown by endless features offered by a web hosting company, and makes the assumption that the cost may be justified.
-With cost of bandwidth and price of hardware coming down on a monthly basis, it is not too hard to find a web host offering same or better features at a cheaper price.
-The catch is that the price should not be used as a sole factor for deciding a web host.
-There are companies offering cheap web hosting services, but not all web hosts are providing same quality of service.
+It is easy to get blown by endless features offered by a web hosting company and make the assumption that the cost may be justified.
+With the cost of bandwidth and the price of hardware coming down on a monthly basis, it is not too hard to find a web host offering the same or better features at a cheaper price.
+The catch is that the price should not be used as the sole factor for deciding a web host.
+There are companies offering cheap web hosting services, but not all web hosts provide the same quality of service.
 You'll need to find a web host who offers the features and quality of service you need, and at the same time meets your budget constraints.

-One of the important feature that you'll need from a web host is the ability to manage your domain name, only if the host is also used as a domain registrar.
-There are too many web hosts using domain names as the hostage, and makes it very difficult for customers transfer web hosting service out of their company.
+One of the important features that you'll need from a web host is the ability to manage your domain name, only if the host is also used as a domain registrar.
+There are too many web hosts using domain names as hostages, and this makes it very difficult for customers to transfer web hosting services out of their company.